quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 	* Plain english description of what this value represents
 * FFmpeg Canonical Key
 	* We will treat these as the canonical frame key names
-	* These are what FFmpeg uses across most formats instead of the specific names for each format
+	* These are what FFmpeg uses as the key names across most formats instead of the specific names for each format
 		* (We'll get into FFmpeg soon, one of these sections had to be first before we dug into the other, sorry)

 ## ID3 (MP3)